-Quantities and units in mechanics Kinematics Forces and Newton's laws Moments
+Quantities and units in mechanics Kinematics Forces and Newton's laws Moments Further Mathematics A Level is also on offer...

 About two thirds of the work will consist of topics in Pure Mathematics and the remainder will comprise the applications of these to Statistics and Mechanics.